Field choice problem in persistent homology: Introduction

 We present the following theorem. \begin{theorem} $D_q(\X; \Bbbk)$ is independent of the choice of $\Bbbk$ if $H_q(X_n, X_m; \Zint)$ is free for any $0\leq m < n \in T$ and $H_{q-1}(X_n; \Zint)$ is free for any $n \in T$. \end{theorem} This theorem yields the following corollaries. \begin{corollary} $D_0(\X; \Bbbk)$ is always independent of the choice of $\Bbbk$. \end{corollary} \begin{corollary} When $\X$ is a filtration of finite cell/simplicial/cubical complexes embedded in $\R^M$, the $(M-1)$th persistent homology gives the same PD among any fields $\Bbbk$. \end{corollary} Corollary~\ref{cor:M_0} derives from the fact that $H_{-1}(\cdot) = 0$ and $H_0(X_n, X_m; \Zint)$ is free for any $n > m$.
 Corollary~\ref{cor:M_munus_1} is proved in Section~\ref{subsec:M_minus_1}.
 The above two corollaries ensure that if a filtration is embedded in $\R^2$, all non-trivial persistence diagrams $D_0$ and $D_1$ do not depend on the choice of the coefficient field.
+This is the case of alpha filtrations for a 2D point cloud.